What Model Should I Use for Cursor AI in 2026? (A Builder's Guide)

 For Heavy Coding and Logic:

-• GPT-5.2 Codex: A fantastic alternative when you need a different perspective on a stubborn code block, offering great value for the cost.
+- GPT-5.3 Codex: A strong alternative when you need a different perspective on a stubborn code block, with solid value at API list rates.

-• Claude Opus 4.5 / 4.6: Expensive but powerful.
-Save this strictly for your hardest architectural tasks or when Composer gets completely stuck.
+- Claude Opus 4.8: Expensive but powerful.
+Save this for your hardest architectural tasks or when Composer 2.5 gets completely stuck.

 For Writing and Context:

-• Claude 4.5 Sonnet: The absolute best all-around model for writing and documentation, though it is moderately expensive.
+- Claude 4.6 Sonnet: Still the best all-around model for writing and documentation, though it is moderately expensive on the API pool.

 Do This Before You Do Anything Else: Turn Off On-Demand Usage